raspberrypilearning/lego-data-dash/en/step_5.md

 --- task ---

-Slide the face down over your axle, using blue tac or tape to stick it down to the dash behind and prevent it from sliding as the axle turns.
+Slide the face down over your axle, using blu-tac or tape to stick it down to the dash behind and prevent it from sliding as the axle turns.
 ![Image showing LEGO axle protruding through gauge face](images/needle-gauge1.jpg)

 --- /task ---